castle-engine/castle-engine/examples/user_interface/zombie_fighter_alternative_short_lived_views/README.md

-# Zombie fighter - game with multiple states (alternative version with short-lived TCastleView instances)
+# Zombie fighter - game with multiple views (alternative version with short-lived TCastleView instances)

-Demo of Castle Game Engine states (`TCastleView`) to define various game states, like
+Demo of Castle Game Engine views (`TCastleView`) to define various game views, like

 - main menu
 - playing the game
 - dialog asking user for something

-You can organize your game into such states, it is a nice way of splitting your user interface code into manageable chunks.
-See https://castle-engine.io/states .
+You can organize your game into such views, it is a nice way of splitting your user interface code into manageable chunks.
+See https://castle-engine.io/views .

 This is an alternative version of the demo in ../zombie_fighter/ .
-It uses short-lived states, created using TCastleView.CreateUntilStopped.
-This approach to creating states has some advantages, see TCastleView.CreateUntilStopped documentation.
+It uses short-lived views, created using `TCastleView.CreateUntilStopped`.
+This approach to creating views has some advantages, see `TCastleView.CreateUntilStopped` documentation.

 Using [Castle Game Engine](https://castle-engine.io/).